m0n73/vex/README.md

 [+] SOCKS5 MSG: SUCCESS (<target_address>:<incoming_port>)
 ```
 Note that SOCKS5 proxies often (if not always) requrire a legit target address in the BIND request.
-## Notes
-This code is still in development stages -- use it at your own risk.

-**REMEMBER:** If you get caught doing retarded shit while using `vex` -
-it's your responsibility.
-Please only use this software for legit purposes.